West 2019 - What is the Gospel?

 What To Bring

-Bible & pens; drink bottle; appropriate clothing (including sunhat, t-shirts & shorts for pool); old clothes for messy activities; bath towel & toiletries; pillow, sleeping bag/doona; money for bookstall, merchandise & tuckshop.
-Also, don't forget to bring a costume that starts with the first letter of your name!
+Bible & pens; drink bottle; appropriate clothing (including sunhat, t-shirts & shorts for pool); old clothes for messy activities; bath towel & toiletries; your own pillow (Norval Lodge no longer providing), sleeping bag/doona; money for bookstall & merchandise and a 'Safari' themed costume for dinner.

 or the PYV Office: email@example.com or 0434 198 156.